jaime-alex/jaime-alex/README.md

 ### Hi there 👋

-My I'm a software engineer passionate for mobile, microservices and web development,
+I'm a software engineer passionate for mobile, microservices and web development.

 - 🔭 I’m currently working on build a Xamarin library to convert an image to a pdf